verdigris/splat/doc/intro.rst

 also to experiment with new ideas such as arbitrary ratios, microtones or dynamic scales.

+.. rubric:: Sequencers

+:ref:`sequencer_objects` can be used to control when notes and sounds get generated and mixed in time.
+The basic :py:class:`splat.seq.PatternSequencer` can create simple repetitive patterns, but it also serves as a basis for more creative implementations with irrational rhythms, dynamic tempo, random number of beats in each bar...

 .. rubric:: Interpolation

 More on the mathematical side of things, there are also some :ref:`interpolation` tools.
-The main feature is the :py:class:`splat.interpol.Spline` class which can create a polynomial spline curve with a given list of points and optional slopes to constrain it.
+The main feature is the :py:func:`splat.interpol.spline` function which creates a polynomial spline curve as a :py:class:`splat.interpol.PolyList` object with a given list of points and optional slopes to constrain it.
 This can then be typically used to modulate sources but in the end it just returns interpolated numbers.
 There are endless ways to use it within Splat or any other application.

 .. rubric:: Signals